-The beaches of Tamil Nadu are accessible by a short 20-minutes drive from Chennai City, Some of the sea beaches in Tamil Nadu are VGP Golden Beach, Golden Beach, Silver Beach, Marina Beach, Kovalam or Covelong, Marina Beach, Mamallapuram Beach and many other beaches that attract huge national and international tourists traffic throughout the year.
+The beaches of Tamil Nadu are accessible by a short 20-minutes drive from Chennai city.
+Some of the sea beaches in Tamil Nadu are VGP Golden Beach

 is located in Besant Nagar

 region of Chennai.
 This sea beach is also known as Besant Nagar Beach.
-It was formerly a popular bathing beach, today; it is the favourite rendezvous of the younger generation.
+It was formerly a popular bathing beach.
+Now it is converted into a favourite rendezvous of the younger generation.
 The good roads, pavements, illuminated sands, makes a visit to this beach a real pleasure to the tourists.

 is located on the eastern side of Chennai

 .
 This sea has adjoining Bay of Bengal.
 Marina Beach is best for watching the dusk and dawn that is an enthralling experience.
 The undercurrent of Marina Beach is very strong.
 Even then people come for swimming here.
 In the evenings, Marina Beach is virtually a fair ground with various kinds of entertainment and food stalls lining the beach.

 Kovalam or Covelong is a small fishing village located 40 kms from Chennai on the way to Mahabalipuram